ecourtial/jaw/README.md

 Conf :

+docker pour dev only

 APP_NAME
 Passer en revue toutes les var d'env.

-bin/console app:add-user pseudo2 monmodepasse erico2ba@enrico.com "Eric COURTIAL" --admin
+bin/console app:add-user YourPseudo YourPassword foor@bar.com "Marcellus Faust" --admin

 Do not hesitate to contribute (see the ticket tab to select a task)